lab1092/blender-manual_ja/manual/materials/properties/transparency.rst

    A simple scene with three glasses on a surface, and three lamps.
 Depth was set to 4, 8, 12, and 14, resulting in render times of 24 sec, 34 sec, 6 min, and 11 min respectively.
 (Download `.blend <http://wiki.blender.org/index.php/:File:Manual25-Material-3GlassesExample.blend>`__.)

-Increasing :guilabel:`Depth` also considerably increases render time.
+Increasing *Depth* also considerably increases render time.
 Each time a light ray passes through a surface, the ray-tracing algorithm is called recursively.
 In the example above, each side of each glass has an exterior and an interior surface.